Savings for Every Child

 Why choose Altshuler Shaham to manage your children’s savings?

 Established in 1990 by Gilad Altshuler and Kalman Shaham, Altshuler Shaham is one of Israel’s leading investment houses.
-The investment house manages investment portfolios, provident funds, study funds, pension funds, mutual funds, insurance and savings, with NIS 161.12 billion under management, for hundreds of thousands of customers.
+The investment house manages investment portfolios, provident funds, study funds, pension funds, mutual funds, insurance and savings, with about NIS 209 billion under management, for hundreds of thousands of customers.
 Altshuler Shaham's seasoned investment management team follows an investment philosophy that is unique in Israel - one based on long-term perspective, wide geographical distribution and asset portfolio diversification, with a focus on stable, highly-tradable, high cash-flow companies.
 Over the years, the company has proven its ability to anticipate trends in the bond and stock market and to choose the right composition of securities for our clients' portfolios and provident funds.**

 For more information regarding the plan, visit the Plan’s website on the Ministry of Finance’s website at hly.gov.il